samsuh/2026-journal/README.md

 ## 3/8/26 - Sunday
 Goals for today:
 - DONE ~~gym. set B~~
-- get something in the daw.
+- DONE ~~get something in the daw.~~ got into it, it sucked! but it was not zero.
 - DONE! damn that took so long. ~~continue on haunted house~~ - ghosts done. shadows done. sky and fog done. texture optimization done into webp.

 ## 3/7/26 - Saturday